1ultimat3/PcapViz/README.md

 # PcapViz
 PcapViz visualizes network topologies and provides graphs and simple statistics based on pcap files.
-It separates out each of ISO layers 2,3 and 4 to be graphed separately making it much easier to see the data flows at each level rather than mixing them up as most other packages do.
+It separates out device traffic, ip communication and tcp/udp communication into separate graphs making it much easier to see the data flows at each level rather than mixing them up as most other packages do.
 It should be possible to determine key topological nodes or to spot patterns of data exfiltration attempts more easily.

 ## Features
-- Draw network topologies (Layer 2) and communication graphs (Layer 3 and 4)
+- Draw network topology: 2 = device and communication graphs: 3 = ip; 4 = tcp/udp)
 - Communication graph node labels show country information and connection stats
-- Collect statistics such as most frequently contacted machines
+- Lists the most frequently contacted and frequently sending machines
 - Node labels include the host domain name if available from a reverse DNS lookup

 ## Usage